Winter is just around the corner.

 CONS

-Product Rating: 4.5 out of 5.0 stars 4.5
+Overall Rating (Warmth, Water Resistance, Coverage): 4.5 out of 5.0 stars

-If you have an active dog who loves to spend most of their time outdoors in frigid temperatures, consider the Hurtta Pet Collection Summit Parka.
+If you live in a chilly climate and have an active dog who loves to spend most of the time outdoors, consider the Hurtta Summit Parka, perhaps the best available for retaining dogs’ body temperature in freezing weather.

-It is perhaps the best available for retaining dogs’ body temperature in freezing weather.
-Very well insulated, durable, not to mention the outer shell has a waterproof yet breathable Houndtex coating to keep your furry friend warm, dry, and comfortable in the snow and rain.
-Plus, the full-coverage design to protect your dog’s most important muscle groups, chest and abdomen.
+It is very well insulated, durable, not to mention the outer shell has a waterproof yet breathable Houndtex coating to keep your furry friend warm, dry, and comfortable in the snow and freezing rain.
+Plus, with its full-coverage design to protect your dog’s most important muscle groups, chest, and abdomen.

 Additionally, it is easy to put on and take off and comes with 3M reflectors for added nighttime visibility.
 This best winter dog coat is also adjustable and has an opening at the back to allow for easy access to the harness.